esatterwhite/skyring/README.md

 $ npm install
 ```

 The default settings expect a minimum of 2 servers on port `3455` and `3456` respectively.
-Start each server in it a different terminal session
+Start each server in a different terminal session

 ```bash
 # Seed node 1